raikilon/dev-notes/aws/saa-c03/aws.md

 You can also **clone environments**:
 - Creates a new environment with the same configuration.
 - If RDS is included, it will be cloned but **data is not copied**.

+`env.yaml` is a simple YAML file specifically meant to define environment variables for your Elastic Beanstalk environment.

 ### Deployment Policies